bobgreenshields/rivers-of-blood/locs/Alchemists house.md

 loc_code: fcal
 tags: [loc, cult, encounter]
 ---
+#### In the cellar

+The robes found in the basement shrine are reversibel.
+Dark on the outside but with a bright red lining.

 ### Outside

 The [[River Rats]] have posted guards around the house in addition to those of the alchemist.